hyosung11/Launch-School/Courses/journal.md

 10:37 I got interrupted by the sidewalk contractor.
 Ugh.
 I'm feeling like I want to keep going for a little bit and finish this assignment.

 10:53 Finished Assignment 3.
 I'm ready to take my break to do correspondence and go to the gym.

+13:00 I felt so tired and low energy at the gym today.
+I feel low energy right now.
+Maybe it's time for a hypnosis session?

+13:07 I feel lonely and bored right now as I finish my lunch and before I begin my third study session.
+Oh.

+13:59 Getting some useful information from reading through some of the questions and comments.

+14:11 Starting to dissect the study guide topics to add to my glossary.

+14:52 Continuing to dissect the study guide, but need to go to school now.